zengyh1900/3D-Human-Body-Shape/readme.md

 11. opengl
 12. ctypes
 13. pyqt4
 14. mayavi

-(Note: if you want to run on Windows, strong recommend use 'pip install' from packages download [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4))
+(Note: if you want to run on Windows, strongly recommend to use 'pip install' from .whl files download [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4))

 ### Training